Old English literature: Translations of classical and Latin poetry

 Several Old English poems are adaptations of late classical philosophical texts.
 The longest is a 10th-century translation of Boethius' Consolation of Philosophy contained in the Cotton manuscript Otho A.vi.
 Another is The Phoenix in the Exeter Book, an allegorisation of the De ave phoenice by Lactantius.

 Other short poems derive from the Latin bestiary tradition.
 These include The Panther, The Whale and The Partridge.

 Riddles

 The most famous Old English riddles are found in the Exeter Book.
 They are part of a wider Anglo-Saxon literary tradition of riddling, which includes riddles written in Latin.
 Riddles are both comical and obscene.

 The riddles of the Exeter Book are unnumbered and without titles in the manuscript.
 For this reason, scholars propose different interpretations of how many riddles there are, with some agreeing 94 riddles, and others proposing closer to 100 riddles in the book.
 Most scholars believe that the Exeter Book was compiled by a single scribe; however, the works were almost certainly originally composed by poets.

 A riddle in Old English, written using runic script, features on the Franks Casket.
-The riddle's solution is 'whale', evoking the whale-bone from which the casket made.
+One possible solution for the riddle is 'whale', evoking the whale-bone from which the casket made.